Cheadle Hulme High School: Early history: 1785–1936

 The history of the school dates to 1785, when a local landowner, Jonathan Robinson, gifted 6 acres of land for the purpose of constructing a schoolhouse.
 The profits from the land were to pay for a schoolmaster and educate children from the local area, including four boys and four girls who would receive a free education.
 The school was built in 1788 and the first schoolmaster was Thomas Burrows.
 It was initially an all-age school, where all the children were taught in one room, and due to an increasing population the school was enlarged in 1861.
 At this time, the school was also used as a place of worship and Sunday school.
-Due to the increasing population, and the 1870 Education Act which stipulated that every child should be educated, a new school, All Saints National School, was opened close by in 1873.
+Due to the increasing population, and the Elementary Education Act 1870 which stipulated that every child should be educated, a new school, All Saints National School, was opened close by in 1873.
 It was to serve as a junior school, and the Jonathan Robinson School became an infant school.
 In 1908, the school was closed for six months for repairs to the drains and ashpits which had been blamed for recurring illnesses amongst the children.

 In 1922, houses were built along Woods Lane, and the road was widened.
-The Trustees of the school were expected to pay half the costs of the new road, including lighting and drainage, but they were unable to afford it.
+The trustees of the school were expected to pay half the costs of the new road, including lighting and drainage, but they were unable to afford it.
 By 1930 it was agreed that instead of payment, the school would transfer to Cheshire County Council, along with the land which would soon be used for the building of a new secondary school.

 For the time being, the new secondary school was temporarily accommodated approximately 1 mile away, in a building which became Queens Road Primary School, a feeder school to Cheadle Hulme High School.
 In 2015, this school was closed and demolished, and replaced with a new building as an amalgamation with Orrishmere Primary School.
 The school opened on 22 October 1932 as Queens Road Senior Council School with a roll of 132 children, and the first headmaster was Major Richard Bell, who had served in the First World War.